 The deduction was ironically just enough to send the Saltmen out of the promotion places by 1 point and consign them to another season in Division 2.

-The club have moved away from their home at KGPF due to proposed re-developments at the ground, and will play 2017-18 season at Walshes Meadow, home of Stourport Swifts.
+The club moved away from their home at KGPF due to proposed re-developments at the ground, and will continue to play home games at Walshes Meadow,

 Winners - 2015/16